nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

+### \[Implemented\] Update feature

+#### Implementation

+The update mechanism is facilitated by `PocketEstate`.
+It implements the update feature with 3 parts, the `Status` field in `Property`, a `UpdateCommandParser` and `UpdateCommand`.

+The `Status` field consists of a `Status` interface with a `next()` method that returns a `Status` representing the next stage of the property selling process.
+There are 3 classes that implement `Status`, `Option`, `SalesAgreement` and `Completion`.
+Each class takes in an `Offer` which represents the price that was offered for the property.

+* `Option` — Represents the stage where the buyer exercises the Option to Purchase.
+* `SalesAgreement` — Represents the stage where the buyer is considering the Sales and Purchase Agreement.
+* `Completion` — Represents the stage where the property has been sold.

+(insert class diagram of status)

+The `UpdateCommand` is assisted by 3 subcommands that extend the abstract class `UpdateCommand` which itself extends `Command`.
+The subcommands are, `UpdateNewCommand`, `UpdateProceedCommand` and `UpdateCancelCommand`.
+The subcommands help execute on the model when the user calls `u/new`, `u/proceed` or `u/cancel` respectively.

+* `UpdateNewCommand` — Takes in an `Index` and an Amount to create a new `Status` with the given Amount for the property at the given `Index`.
+* `UpdateProceedCommand` — Takes in an `Index` and moves the `Status` of the property at the given `Index` to the next `Status` if applicable.
+* `UpdateNewCommand` — Takes in an `Index` and removes the `Status` of the property at the given `Index` if applicable.

+(insert class diagram of UpdateCommand)

+Given below is an example usage scenario and how the update mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.
+The `PocketEstate` will be initialized with the initial appointment book state and property book state.

+Step 2.
+The user executes `update 1 u/new 600,000` command to add a new status with value 600,000 to the first property.

+(some object diagram?)

+Step 3.
+The user executes `update 1 u/proceed` to move the `Status` of the first property to `SalesAgreement`.

+(some object diagram?)

+Step 4.
+The user executes `update 1 u/proceed` to move the `Status` of the first property to `Completion`.

+(some object diagram?)

+Step 5.
+The user then decides that having the `Completion` status on the first property was a mistake and executes the command `update 1 u/cancel`.

+(some object diagram?)

+#### Design consideration:

+##### Aspect: How undo executes

+The following activity diagram summarizes what happens when a user executes an `UpdateCommand`:

+(insert overall update activity diagram here)

+(insert UpdateCommandParser activity diagram here)

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_